I can tell you with certainty, the right tools makes like easy for the workman! I carry between 4 and 5 wedges at any time.

 Simple good wedges

-The Mizuno wedge is often the one that gets you hooked.
+The Wilson wedge is often the one that gets you hooked.
 You play one, and you keep it for a long long long time.
-Pro Mo from my channel even uses them so there is no problem with the top quality of these wedges.

 Decoration and looks are secondary on these wedge as they are very minimalist in the bag when you look at them.
 I like that.
 It's just a wedge and it does its job very well.